-Channel 4 will tonight feature international medical graduates on their journey to becoming doctors in the UK in its documentary, ‘The Foreign Doctors are Coming’.
+In August 2018, Channel 4 featured a number of international medical graduates on their journey to becoming doctors in the UK in its documentary, ‘The Foreign Doctors are Coming’.

 Among them is Anna Zonato, from Brazil.
 Here she tells us about the process she has gone through to become a licensed doctor ready to begin working in the UK.

 I am a doctor from Brazil and was until recently living and working in Curitiba, my hometown.
 Most people have probably never heard of it, but it’s a really nice city in Paraná state, southern Brazil.
 The weather there is known to be mostly cold and the streets very clean.

 My journey to pursue a career in the United Kingdom started way back, while I was still a child.
 I had always dreamed about visiting the country and fulfilling all of the British stereotypes, such as meeting the Queen, seeing her guards and having afternoon tea like the English.